sugosu/NexusArbiter/README.md

 ## Overview

-**AgentArbiter** is a general-purpose multi-agent orchestration framework designed for deterministic, repeatable, and auditable AI-driven workflows.
+**NexusArbiter** is a general-purpose multi-agent orchestration framework designed for deterministic, repeatable, and auditable AI-driven workflows.

 It reads declarative **run configurations** and **profile definitions**, merges context files, invokes AI providers (OpenAI, Gemini, etc.), interprets model-generated actions, and executes them through a controlled, rule-driven pipeline.

-AgentArbiter is suitable for:
+NexusArbiter is suitable for:

 - autonomous code generation
 - automated refactoring and validation